 Extension in North Dakota continues to be county-based and regionally supported with research extension Centers and state faculty at NDSU Fargo Campus.
 Extension activities at the 1994 Land grant Tribal colleges in North Dakota are encouraged.
 NDSU continues to be a strong supporter of the SARE program and sustainable agriculture across the sciences but doesn’t have specific funding for sustainable agriculture education and outreach.

 The transition in the ND SARE program to the appointment of Co-Coordinators to lead the project is working quite well.
 More outreach, enhanced communication, and an increase in funded professional development program have occurred with the change to co-coordinators.
 The goals and objectives of the program have not changed.
 ND SARE continues to enhance sustainable agriculture education in the state and develop the knowledge base of educators and clientele.

-The three initiatives proposed in this plan include the regional Food, Fiber, and Fuel training initiative and others that build on previous PDP efforts from which we have had some success.
-Within each initiative there is an objective to further involve and build our relationship with the ND tribal colleges.
+The four initiatives proposed in this plan include the regional Food, Fiber, and Fuel training initiative, two initiatives that build on previous PDP efforts, and one initiative that was requested by the advisory board.
+Within each initiative there is an objective to further involve and build our relationship with the ND tribal colleges and youth.
 The broad objective for SARE PDP in North Dakota remains supporting sustainable agriculture via well trained agricultural educators.

 State Advisory Committee

 To share the load of planning responsibility, state coordinators are expected to assemble and work with a state sustainable agriculture advisory committee to plan training activities in each state.
 Often included are members representing sustainable agriculture farmers, commercial farmers, agribusiness, NRCS, non-profits, lenders, and rural community leaders.
 Some committees include individuals from farmers markets, environmental groups and farm organizations.